Background and History of IDEA

 History of IDEA

-Federal vs. State Statutes
+Federal vs. State Education Statutes

 Section 504 of the Rehabilitation Act of 1973 (now the Americans with Disabilities Act) is a civil rights statute that requires that schools (public or private) that receive federal financial assistance for educational purposes do not discriminate against children with disabilities, and that schools must provide these students with accommodations comparable to those provided to their typical peers.
 A student who does not qualify for an IEP may still be entitled to accommodations or services under Section 504.